Wild bergamot, Monarda fistulosa

 Ecology:

 Wild bergamot is buzzing with activity throughout the day because the plant replenishes its nectar by opening new flowers throughout the day.
-It is a favourite of bumblebees.
+It is a favourite of bumble bees.
 Its pollen supports the monarda pollen specialist bee, who can only use bergamot pollen to provision her brood cells with bee bread made from monarda pollen, her saliva and nectar.
 Wild bergamot is also a larval host plant for moths in their caterpillar stage.
 Besides bees, its tubular flowers attract hummingbirds, the hummingbird clearwing moth, butterflies, and predatory soldier beetles, a beneficial insect that eats aphids, different larvae and eggs.
-The vast amounts of tiny seeds feed songbirds in winter.
+The huge amounts of seeds feed songbirds in winter.

 60 cm -